ByteBunny777/ByteBunny777/README.md

 I write Python when I think fast, C when I think carefully, and stare at kernel logs when I think too much.
 Currently exploring cognitive architectures and what it means for a system to *know* something.

-🌍 Ukraine &nbsp;·&nbsp; 🔭 AI research &nbsp;·&nbsp; ⚡ always compiling something
+🔭 AI research &nbsp;·&nbsp; ⚡ always compiling something

 ---